Need a crash course on Bitcoin layers?

 Bitcoin can be much more than just a store of value and peer-to-peer transaction system.

-Several different projects have made headway on various approaches to unlocking Bitcoin’s potential, whether by scaling Bitcoin payments, introducing smart contract functionality, or enabling new assets on Bitcoin.
+Different projects have made headway on various approaches to unlocking Bitcoin’s potential, whether by scaling Bitcoin payments, introducing smart contract functionality, or enabling new assets on Bitcoin.
 In this post we will take a look at a few of the high-profile Bitcoin projects that are all collectively working toward unlocking more opportunities for entrepreneurs and developers to utilize the untapped capital in Bitcoin.

 Bitcoin Projects: What Is the End Game?

-By empowering developers and entrepreneurs to build on Bitcoin, we can let users put their Bitcoin to work in a safer and more native Bitcoin environment.
-And as we get closer to the next Bitcoin Halving, coming in April 2024, interest in projects building on Bitcoin will only grow.
+By empowering developers and entrepreneurs to build on Bitcoin, we can let users put their Bitcoin to work in a more native and secure Bitcoin environment.
+And today, there are a number of different projects on Bitcoin making that happen.

-And today, there are a number of different projects on Bitcoin, ranging from Bitcoin layers to improvements and innovations on the Bitcoin blockchain directly.
+These projects range from Bitcoin layers to improvements and innovations on the Bitcoin blockchain directly.
 At a high level, we can group these projects into the following categories:

-Projects with a * are not yet live on mainnet.
+Projects with a * are not yet live on mainnet

 Bitcoin Projects on Mainnet